grammeaway/dialogFlowDSL/README.md

 This is an individual portfolio assignment, based on a group project.
 The original group project codebase can be found at: https://github.com/NJohansen/dialogFlowDSL

-The syntax for the language can be seen in the examples `dialogFlow.df`, `alarm.df` and `flightBooking.df`.
+`alarm.df`, `booking.df`,`hotelBooking.df` and `flightBooking.df` all contain examples of the DSL.
+Some of them extend each other.

 This is just one of the examples.
 ```
+system HotelBooking
-system Booking
+  extends Booking
   entity venue_accomodation_chain
     reference "Hilton"
     reference "Hilton one" synonym "Hotel two"